Advisory: ENGL 035 or ENLA 100 or appropriate placement; READ 043 or appropriate placement

 Transfers to: UC, CSU

 This course surveys the struggle of Native Americans to maintain their culture in the face of invasion and changing technology.
-It explores government Indian policies of removal, pacification, annihilation and assimilation, and considers present issues facing Native Americans today.
-This course is intended for students who wish to understand the role of Native Americans in the historical development of North America.
-It is recommended for all history major.
-This course also satisfies a course requirement for the History for Transfer (AA-T) degree.
+It explores the U.S. government’s Indian policies of removal, pacification, annihilation, and assimilation, and considers issues facing Native Americans today.
+The course is intended for students who want to understand the role of Native Americans in the historical development of North America and is recommended for all history majors.
+This course also satisfies a course requirement for the Associate of Arts in History for Transfer (AA-T).

 Rio Hondo College, serving the communities of El Monte, Pico Rivera, Santa Fe Springs, South El Monte, and Whittier for over 50 years.

 3600 Workman Mill Road

 Whittier, CA 90601